 If you’ve followed my blog for any amount of time, you know I believe that after breathe, eat, sleep, and love – kids NEED play.
 Luckily, they can still get play.
 Kids are inventive and can find play everywhere.

 That doesn’t mean we aren’t missing our favorite playgrounds and ALL the social, emotional and physical benefits we get from playing there together.

 However, they also say: “Through this pandemic, local parks, trails and open spaces have become even more of a haven and place of respite from the stresses of daily life and the uncertainty we face.
 We know the physical and mental health benefits that these spaces provide and urge them to remain open wherever possible.”

-Just keep in mind the terminology used — parks don’t necessarily equal playgrounds and vice versa.
+In case playgrounds close again, just keep in mind the terminology used — parks don’t necessarily equal playgrounds and vice versa.
 For instance, a park could be open with closed playgrounds and outdoor fitness equipment areas.
 Or the entire park may be closed.

 No matter what, I “get it” that the kids don’t understand the subtle differences and some families will give up before they start (trying to keep kids off the playground while at the park is HARD).